catwalkghost/gamesys-coding-exercise/README.md

 ```

 ## Bundle
 The bundle has been configured.
-Due to time restraints Post CSS and autoprefixer have not been added.
+Due to time restraints [Post CSS](https://github.com/postcss/postcss) and [Autoprefixer](https://github.com/postcss/autoprefixer) have not been added.
 It is recommended to add them

 ## JSON File
 JSON file will be located in the assets folder after build.
 In the code I am using import to access JSON data.
-However, in real life situation, promises/fetch or libarries like axios or webbs can be used to fetch JSON data from the server.
-I have added sample code to demonstrate how this scenario can be handled.
+However, in real life situation, promises/fetch or librarieies like Axios can be used to fetch JSON data from the server.

 ## File structure
 I am using separate file for constants.
 This is a good practice to keep code clean, and potenitally use .env file to set up and separate testing and prod environment.